 PIPING BAG STORAGE: When not in use, it's good to keep the tips of your piping bags moist to keep them from getting crusty.
 All I do is take a piece of damp paper towel and line the bottom of a Pyrex measuring cup and then store my piping bags, tips down, into it.
 Easy!

 SCRIBE TOOL: Often just a plastic handle with a needle on the end, this is one of your most useful tools.
 It's used for spreading icing, getting rid of gaps in your icing, scraping off and removing mistakes, and popping air bubbles.
-You can also use a sewing needle or a trussing needle.
+You can also use a sewing needle, toothpick, or a trussing needle.

 CLEAN CLOTH: Always keep a CLEAN wet cloth on hand for wiping off your icing tips and scribe tool.

 FOOD DYE: Liquid food dye is awful - get the gel dye stuff!
 You'll use a lot less of it at a time to get the colour you want and you'll get some amazing hues.
+Powdered pigments are also a great option.

 BOWLS, SPOONS, CONTAINERS, SPATULA, etc: A container for storing your royal icing is important so that it doesn't go crusty on you.
 You can put your royal icing in a plastic container with a tight fitting lid or just put some cling wrap over the mixing bowl.
 Keep a few sizes of bowls on hand, as well as some spoons for mixing your icing with colours.
 Always use grease-free tools - any residual grease in your royal icing can cause it not to set/dry correctly, so always wash your tools very well!
 If you're using a lot of sprinkles or decorations, a muffin tin works great for keeping them separate, too!